Climate of Kosovo: Precipitation

 Precipitation is an important indicator of the climate in Kosovo and it represents a meteorological element with significant changes with time and territory.
 Key features of the rainfall of each territory are: the submission forms, their distribution during the year, annual amount, pluviometric regime, the number of days with precipitation and their intensity.

 You can see all precipitation forms in Kosovo.
-Important significance has the rainfall in hills and valleys, and heavy snowfall in the high mountain areas such as Prokletije and Šar Mountains.
+Important significance has the rainfall in hills and valleys, and heavy snowfall in the high mountain areas such as Accursed Mountains and Šar Mountains.
 The presence of hail is an unfortunate phenomenon for the agriculture in Kosovo.
 This form of precipitation mostly occurs during July and August.

 Even though Kosovo lies in a relatively small territory, there are noticeable differences between territories and their amount of precipitation.
 Kosovo is affected by middle-maritime and middle-continental precipitation regime.
 On the west, the middle-maritime form is more present.
 This type of precipitation regime is known for big rainfalls during the year (over 700 mm), the maximum amount during November and the minimum during summer.
 The eastern part is affected by the middle-continental type of precipitation, which is known with lack of rainfall during a year (over 600 mm), the maximum amount during May and the minimum during winter.
-The biggest amount of rainfall is in the west part of Prokletije with over 1750 mm, while the lowest amount of rainfall can be found in the east part – Kosovska Kamenica with less than 600 mm.
+The biggest amount of rainfall is in the west part of Accursed Mountains with over 1750 mm, while the lowest amount of rainfall can be found in the east part – Kosovska Kamenica with less than 600 mm.
 Snowfall is a common occurrence during the cold months of the year.
 In the low parts of Kosovo there are averagely 26 days with snowfall, while the high parts have over 100 days.
 The number of days with snow and the thickness depend on the relief.
 Snowfall has an importance on keeping the wetness of the surface, creating water reserves, tourism etc.

 Winds

 Winds are a random meteorological phenomenon in Kosovo.
 The dominant wind direction usually has the bigger force and speed.
-The average wind speed in Kosovo is 1.3 m/s in Pec to 2.4 m/s Ferizaj.
+The average wind speed in Kosovo is 1.3 m/s in Peja to 2.4 m/s Ferizaj.
 Extreme wind speeds in Kosovo are around 31 m/s which occur during March and April; usually end up with causing damage on houses.